Rahmathirshad/E-Commerce---Website/README.md

-# Welcome toReact Ecommerce Webstie
+# Welcome to React Ecommerce Webstie

 ## Follow the 3 Steps and your good to go.